 Meeting other kids is important for pre-school children.
 They learn and develop quickly by being in a group, seeing and interacting with people, watching and absorbing what is going on, and hearing repeating rhymes and words.

-Visiting the library and a love of books and reading can be encouraged from a very early age.
-We love seeing very young children enjoying the books, crayons and puzzles in the library.
+Learning to love the library, books and reading can be encouraged from a very early age too.
+We get a real buzz from seeing very young children happily enjoying the junior library space and its exciting collection of books.

-Rhymetime can help ease isolation too.
-Many new mums and dads have had nowhere to take their babies during the pandemic and, as a result, have sometimes felt very isolated.
-Having a chance to get out of the house and meet other adults is so important.
-Rhymetime is a great opportunity to share time with people in the same situation and to make new friends.
+Poppets (Wednesdays) and Rhymetime (Fridays) can also help ease feelings of isolation for mums and dads.
+Having a chance to get out of the house and meet other adults is important and Rhymetime and Poppets are great ways to spend social time with people and make new friends.